sagrawalx/tallybot/README.md

 git clone https://github.com/sagrawalx/tallybot
 ```

 You'll then want to edit `config.yml` to your liking.
+Make sure you're consistent about indentation whitespace in the yml file.

 ## Start Bot